-Surge pricing – or price gouging as it’s less affectionately known – is supposedly a good thing; it’s the free market doing its thing.
+Surge pricing – or price gouging as it’s less affectionately known – is championed in certain circles as a good thing; it’s the free market doing its thing.

 Hiking the price of a life-saving product during an emergency is indicative of its scarcity, and thus puts people off from stockpiling it.

 Consequently, this is more likely to leave more of that product available for other people.

 Sounds good in theory, but it doesn’t hold up to closer scrutiny.